TnTech-ECE/Spring2024-Base-Modular-Robot/Documentation/Experimental Analysis/Experimental Analysis.md

 | BR | yes |

 #### I2C Bus
+The I2C bus constrait required that all I2C sensors be plug and play adaptable.
+To test this constraint the connections on the I2C bus will be scrambled, and data readings will be taken to show the readings are consistent throughout.

 #### Wire Grouping/ Labeling
 This is not able to be experimentally measured because is it inherently true and can be seen in the picture below.